 Flowers in the Desert - Brenham, TX

-Folk Alliance Showcases at each of the Folk Alliances - Albuquerque, NM - Vancouver, BC - Jacksonville, FL - Nashville, TN - Austin, TX - Kerrville, TX
+Folk Alliance Showcases at each of the Folk Alliances - Albuquerque, NM - Vancouver, BC - Jacksonville, FL - Nashville, TN - Austin, TX - Kerrville, TX - Memphis, TN

 Gloria Dei Nights!
 Coffeehouse - Garland, TX